openfl/OpenFLDevelopersGuide/client-system-environment/capabilities-example-detecting-system-capabilities.md

 }

 The getBrowserObjects() method returns an array of each of the properties in the browser’s navigator object.
-If this array has a length of one or more items, the array of browser capabilities (navArr) is appended to the array of Flash Player capabilities (capDP), and the entire array is sorted alphabetically.
+If this array has a length of one or more items, the array of browser capabilities (navArr) is appended to the array of OpenFL capabilities (capDP), and the entire array is sorted alphabetically.
 Finally, the sorted array is returned to the main application file, which then populates the data grid.
 The code for the getBrowserObjects() method is as follows:

 private static function getBrowserObjects():Array